 Your daily commute is something that you should consider.
 There is not a hard-fast rule with either one of the options because each varies greatly on the job itself- it doesn’t matter if it’s contracted or permanent.
 While your commute may vary depending on the job you take, when you need to be in the office may be one of the things you can negotiate with your contract for both types of work.
 This is one-way permanent work mirrors the tendencies of contracted work, it just depends on the job.

-Really the only difference in commute is that with a contracted job, the commute will vary job to job and permanent will provide a consistent commute.
-However as a contractor you are expected to have to make long commutes sometimes if that is what the available job requires.
+Really the only difference in commute is that with a contracted job, the commute will vary from job to job and permanent will provide a consistent commute.
+However, as a contractor, you are expected to have to make long commutes sometimes if that is what the available job requires.

 All of these components are things that should be considered when contemplating what form of work is most conducive to the lifestyle you strive to live.
 Everyone’s situation is different and what they are comfortable with varies too.